willpuckett/smote/posts/apple-notes.md

 ![Configuration](/images/posts/2020/pdf2notes1.webp#wide)

-Guess what?
-You're done.
-That's all it took.

 If you don't feel like going through all of that, you can use [this link](https://www.icloud.com/shortcuts/43a23a0d2cfb4d8fa0b2bbc40eead342) and it should open right up for you.